freegeek-pdx/mkuser/README.md

 > If you're using `mkuser` to create users before going through Setup Assistant, and you want the user created by first boot Setup Assistant to be granted the first Secure Token, be sure to take the necessary steps for each version of macOS (as outline above) to ensure any users created by `mkuser` are not granted the first Secure Token.<br/>
 > Once the first Secure Token has been granted by macOS, you must use `sysadminctl -secureTokenOn` to grant other users a Secure Token and authenticate the command with an existing Secure Token administrator either interactively or by passing their credentials with the `-adminUser` and `-adminPassword` options.<br/>
 > Or, `mkuser` can securely take care of this for you when creating new users if you pass an existing Secure Token admins credentials using the `--secure-token-admin-account-name` option along with one of the three different Secure Token admin password options below.<br/>
-> See the *SECURE TOKEN 1022 BYTE PASSWORD LENGTH LIMIT NOTES* in the help information for the `--secure-token-admin-password` option below and the *PASSWORDS IN PACKAGE NOTES* in help information for the `--password` option above for more information about how passwords are handled securely by `mkuser`, all of which also apply to Secure Token admin passwords.<br/>
+> See the *SECURE TOKEN ADMIN 1022 BYTE PASSWORD LENGTH LIMIT NOTES* in the help information for the `--secure-token-admin-password` option below and the *PASSWORDS IN PACKAGE NOTES* in help information for the `--password` option above for more information about how passwords are handled securely by `mkuser`, all of which also apply to Secure Token admin passwords.<br/>
 > Users created in the "Users & Groups" pane of the "System Preferences" will only get a Secure Token when the pane has been unlocked by an existing Secure Token administrator.<br/>
 > Similarly, users created using `sysadminctl -addUser` will only get a Secure Token when the command is authenticated with an existing Secure Token administrator (the same way as when using the `sysadminctl -secureTokenOn` option).<br/>
 > The only exception to this subsequent Secure Token behavior is when utilizing MDM with a Bootstrap Token.